angular/angular/aio/content/guide/testing.md

 The component has to _subscribe_ to the `ActivatedRoute.paramMap` observable and be prepared for the `id` to change during its lifetime.

-<code-example path="testing/src/app/hero/hero-detail.component.ts" region="ng-on-init" header="app/hero/hero-detail.component.ts (ngOnInit)" linenums="false"></code-example>
+<code-example path="testing/src/app/hero/hero-detail.component.ts" region="ng-on-init" header="app/hero/hero-detail.component.ts (ngOnInit)"></code-example>

 <div class="alert is-helpful">